tejuscs/adb_azure/connect-to-swingbech-app/connect-to-swingbech-app.md

 - Connect to your developer client machine via RDP.
 Detailed instructions are provided in that Lab 2: **Connect securely with Visual Studio code**.

-    *The remainder of this lab assumes you are connected to the Windows instance through RDP  and are operating from the Windows instance itself and not your local machine (except if noted).*
+    *The remainder of this lab assumes you are connected to the Windows instance through RDP  and are operating from the Windows instance and not your local machine (except if noted).*

 - Once connected, open a Microsft Edge browser and download the latest version of swingbench.